The Ride to Happiness: Ride experience

-The ride starts with a slow barrel roll out of the station, leading directly into a standstill on the first launch.
+The ride starts with a slow jo-jo roll out of the station, leading directly into a standstill on the first launch.
 After a moment's hesitation, the train is then launched up a steep incline to a peak height of 108.3 ft.
 Riders navigate an outwards-banked 90° left-hand turn before plunging into a vertical drop over the park pond, which leads to the coaster's signature pair of inversions; a banana roll and a vertical loop.
 The train passes through a zero-g roll and a pair of banked turns overtop the Supersplash water coaster attraction before entering the second launch.
 The train navigates an airtime hill mid-launch before soaring up into a double-inverting dive loop (also known as a flying snake dive).
 Another airtime hill is traversed, followed by a turnaround and another airtime hill before popping up into the brake run.
 A final 180° turn to the left leads back into the station.
 The train's individual cars spin freely throughout the ride.